International Superstar Soccer 64: Gameplay

 The game is similar to the PlayStation version (including the same player names, with the exception of Japan, England and a handful of American players), but with some teams having a more inaccurate home or away kit.
 The USA, for example, uses their 1994 World Cup Adidas "stripes" kit as their home kit and their then-current Nike home kit as their away kit.
 Gameplay is similar to that of the Super NES predecessor, International Superstar Soccer Deluxe, upgraded for the Nintendo 64 with 3D animation.
 While it keeps largely the same team squads (with the teams now sporting near-authentic kits), South Africa debuted in this game as a selectable side, replacing Morocco.
 However, the Japanese version has teams that are not present in the Western versions: Bolivia, Yugoslavia, Iran, Australia, Canada and Saudi Arabia.
+In addition, in ISS 64, Turkey is still incorrectly billed as an Asian team rather than European, unlike in Jikkyō World Soccer 3.

 There are six game modes, including single match, league battle and penalty shoot-out.
 The player can assign a team member to cover a specific member of the opposing team.
 The International Cup has the player competing against a range of teams from around the world in a round-robin tournament, while the World League is a series of 70 matches against every one of other teams in the game.

 The player can also contest a penalty shoot-out competition with up to 4 players or attempt to complete certain scenarios.
 These matches are set up with a specific goal—for example, scoring a goal within a given time limit or stopping the opposing team from scoring.